odoo/documentation/content/applications/finance/expenses.rst

 missing, assign the correct accounts from the drop-down menu, and click :guilabel:`Approve` or :guilabel:`Refuse`.

-The accounting department is typically responsible for :ref:`posting journal entries
+The accounting department is typically responsible for :doc:`posting journal entries
-<expenses/post>`.
+<expenses/post_expenses>`.
 Once an expense report is approved, it can then be posted.
-The :abbr:`SO (Sales
+The :abbr:`SO
-Order)` is **only** updated *after the journal entries are posted*.
-One the journal entries are posted, the expenses now appear on the referenced :abbr:`SO (Sales Order)`.
+(Sales Order)` is **only** updated *after* the journal entries are posted.
+Once the journal entries are posted, the expenses now appear on the referenced :abbr:`SO (Sales Order)`.

 Invoice expenses
 ----------------